Qiskit/platypus/docs/formulas.md

 5) After reloading the app and viewing the Textbook through your browser, the notation will be visible and interactive.

+If the notation interest is very local you can exclude it from the Lesson notes prefixing the `cssId` or `class` with an underscore: `_this-notation-is-hidden`.

 ###  Defining a notation in Jupyter Notebooks